 Butylparaben is typically used as an antimicrobial preservative used in eye shadow, foundation, facial moisturizer, and anti-aging treatments to prevent decomposition.
 Because Butylparaben mimics estrogen, it has been linked to several health problems typically associated with estrogenic substances.

-It has been reported that butylparabens can decrease sperm function in men—potentially leading to sterility.
+It has been reported that butylparaben can decrease sperm function in men—potentially leading to sterility.
 Additionally, a study on rats exposed to a high concentration of butylparaben during pregnancy reports a proportionate increase of pups being born with malformed reproductive organs.

-Should I Stop Using Beauty Products that Include These Ingredients?
+Should I Stop Using Beauty Products That Include These Ingredients?